MicrobialGenomics-IrsicaixaOrg/dar/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "[BUG] A short description of the bug"
+name: Bug Report
 about: Describe the bug in detail
-title: ''
+title: "[BUG] A short description of the bug"
 labels: bug
 assignees: ''